Combined Degree: Computer Science B.S. and Applied Computer Science M.S.

 Qualified undergraduates may be admitted to the program and obtain both the B.S. in computer science and M.S. in applied computer science within the accelerated time frame.

-Students apply directly to the School of Computing and Information Systems for the combined B.S./M.S. program during their second academic year.
+Students apply for the combined B.S./M.S. program during their second academic year.
 Application requirements include: